systemd/systemd/docs/BOOT_LOADER_SPECIFICATION.md

   one) to the distributions.
 The simplest solution might be to simply continue with the old scheme for old installations and use this new scheme only for new installations.

+* Referencing kernels or initrds on other partitions other than the partition containing the Type #1 boot loader entry.
+This is by design, as specifying other partitions or devices would require a non-trivial language for denoting device paths.
+In particular this means that on non-EFI systems configuration snippets following this specification cannot be used to spawn other operating systems (such as Windows).

 ## Links